 A Chinese Jamaican queer man with a facial difference, Brian is an engaged civic leader in many different capacities as a long-time performer, activist, and organizer in Toronto.
 He is a diverse professional at home at musical performance, content creation, and teaching.
 He is currently a Research Associate with SEIU Healthcare which represents 60,000 healthcare workers across Ontario.

 As a Freelance Journalist, he has written over 100 articles and columns about classical music in the GTA.
 A frequent contributor to Ludwig Van Toronto (formerly Musical Toronto), and a columnist and contributor with the Wholenote Magazine - over 30,000 readers engage with his writing monthly.

 The bulk of Brian's experience has been in campaign organizing.
 He has served in various policy and organizing roles in elections for every level of government including Olivia Chow’s mayoral campaign, as Operations Director for Jagmeet Singh's successful leadership run, and Finance Officer for Jennifer Keesmaat's mayoral campaign.
 Brian is one of the very few New Democrats who has worked on NDP or Progressive campaigns at the municipal, mayoral, provincial, federal, and national leadership level in Canada.

-A known Labour Union advocate, Brian has previously worked at the Public Service Alliance of Canada (PSAC) and the Ontario Public Service Employees Union (OPSEU).
+A known Labour Union advocate, Brian has previously worked at the Public Service Alliance of Canada (PSAC) and the Ontario Public Service Employees Union (OPSEU), and is currently at SEIU Healthcare.
 Along with his extensive political career, Brian has also taught at the Chang School at Ryerson University and worked for many years supporting Social Entrepreneurship at the Centre for Social Innovation (CSI).
 At CSI, Brian was the very first staff hired to begin the process that led to the moving of CSI Spadina to its permanent home at 192 Spadina Avenue in 2018.